Soracom Junction

 , providing the AWS region where your Kinesis stream was created, and thejunction-inspection-escloud

-delivery stream name we set earlier. - Credentials set - The IAM user Access key ID and Secret access key we created during Kinesis stream setup.
+delivery stream name we set earlier. - Credentials set - A credentials set containing the IAM role Role ARN and External ID we created during Kinesis stream setup.
+For more information on creating credentials sets see the Credentials Sets documentation.

 Once we save these settings, Junction will immediately begin sending Inspection data to our Kinesis stream.
 Our Lambda trigger will then send the data to Elasticsearch, and we can start to visualize the VPG traffic.